sammuelyee/docs/faqs.md

     <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/export_dataset.png' | prepend: site.baseurl }}" alt="Export Dataset File Type" /></p>

-    **Note:** CartoDB supports the following [Supported File Formats.](http://docs.cartodb.com/cartodb-editor.html?__hstc=181257784.3dc04f00a6e2b270f27ca62681fe59f6.1437747025723.1438089650929.1438108963825.5&__hssc=181257784.33.1438108963825&__hsfp=1878368218#supported-file-formats)
+    **Note:** CartoDB supports the following file formats for exporting geospatial data: *CSV, Shapefile, KML, GeoJSON*, and *SVG* formats.

-    The dataset is downloaded.
+	The dataset is downloaded based on your web browser process.

-**Tip:** If you are using the SQL API, you can access downloads directly using your table URL by...
+**Tip:** If you are using the SQL API, you can use your table URL to run a response query and export downloads in different formats.
+For example, the following sample code shows the *CSV* export format for an SQL API request.

-There is a pro-tip for accessing downloads directly using your table URL.
-You can make use of the SQL API to run any query and ask for the results to be retrieved in different formats.
-For example:

 <div class="code-title notitle code-request"></div>
 {% highlight bash %}
 http://{USERNAME}.cartodb.com/api/v2/sql?format=csv&q=SELECT+*+FROM+tm_world_borders_sim
 {% endhighlight %}

-For more background on SQL, see the [Map Academy](http://academy.cartodb.com/courses/04-sql-postgis.html) course.
+For more information about using the SQL API, see the [MSQL and PostGIS in CartoDB Queries to visualizations](http://academy.cartodb.com/courses/04-sql-postgis.html) Map Academy course.

 ### Are there any licenses on the data I upload to CartoDB?